Frequently Asked Questions

 What kinds of courses does Chiron Studies generally offer?

 Chiron Studies is committed to offering compelling and relevant courses on a wide variety of subjects.
 We only offer courses that are not already offered by the university.
-If you are considering proposing a Chiron Studies course, consider meeting with the Chiron Studies Coordinators to discuss your idea before completing your course proposal.
+If you are considering proposing a Chiron Studies course, schedule a meeting with the Chiron Studies Coordinators.

 Who decides which courses Chiron Studies will offer?

 The committee is comprised of PSU students, faculty, and alumni who have a strong interest in democratic education and student empowerment.
 PSU students constitute a majority of the committee.
 Chiron Studies also works with PSU Faculty Senate, Educational Policy Committee, and faculty mentors' home departments to ensure that PSU's important curricular shared governace policies are honored.